 Time to review and to reflect.
 The distribution of numbers "in the wild" shows some curious features.
 It starts to seem that when we think about big numbers it might be more helpful to think about proportions and ratios rather than absolute differences.

 Dealing with numbers of widely different scales by measuring working with a scale based on proportionate variation.

 Measuring energy is problematic, perhaps because "energy" as a formally unified concept appears only quite recently in human history.
 So, while in theory the joule underlies them all, in practice we have different schemes for measuring energy of different kinds: electrical, food energy, explosive energy, fuel energy.
-This makes comparisons hard and sometimes surprising.
+This makes comparisons hard to do and sometimes surprising in outcome.

 This is not a book of mathematics.
 But the mathematical field of combinatorics involves counting combinations and permutations, and this gives rise to some very big numbers indeed, and some of these are very important to understanding what problems can and cannot be solved in a practical sense by computer techniques.

 They say money makes the world go round, but how do we measure money?
 Older measures of money were related to weights, particularly of silver and gold, but now money has no solid connection to physical assets: all currencies are relative, and inflation makes our measurement of wealth and income date-dependent.
-But these are important numbers and few of us understand the really big money numbers, national earnings and budgets, are measured.
+But these are important numbers and few of us have a good understanding of the really big money numbers, national earnings and budgets, are measured.
 That's where A Bluffer's Guide to National Finances comes to your aid.